zhouyl/flowblade/docs/components/forms/form.md

 ## Overview

 The Form component is a wrapper for form elements with built-in support for validation, error handling, and consistent styling.
 It automatically handles CSRF tokens, method spoofing, and provides flexible layout options.
+Perfect for creating secure, accessible forms with minimal configuration.

 ## Props